preservedfish/nutcracker/README.md

 To use Nutcracker, follow these steps:

-1. Add an .env file in the application's root directory with your own values:
+1. Add an .env file in `backend`'s root directory with your own values:

 ```
 MONGODB_URI='<mongo uri/connection string>'